liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 **Recycle Bin:** provides the option to enable/disable the Recycle Bin for your site.
 You can also regulate the age (in days) for which content is able to be stored in the Recycle Bin until it is permanently deleted.
-For a full explantion of the Recycle Bin, see the *Configuring Liferay Applications* chapter.
+For a full explanation of the Recycle Bin, see the *Configuring Liferay Applications* chapter.

 **Custom Fields:** lets you edit the custom fields you already have configured for the *Site* resource.
 If you don't have any custom fields configured for the